dkashinsky/tree-utils/README.md

   maxSiblings: 15, // Optional.
 Provides maximum nested items count used by randomizer.
 Defaults to 7
   maxItems: 1000,  // Optional.
 Limits total items generated in case generation exceeds specified distribution.
 Defaults to 1000
 });

+// if you use nested tree object structure it is handy to get `root` as all other items are accessible via children property const [root] = generateTree({
+  itemCreator: nestedItemCreator,
+});
 ```

 `treeGenerator`: